AWS Storage Blog

 A key aspect of Teradata’s cloud platform architecture is designing for resiliency.
 Node disruptions may be related to AWS instance hardware, Teradata’s software, or the guest operating system.
 A node that is offline triggers Node Failure Recovery (NFR).
 Node recovery is performed by detaching the Amazon EBS volumes from the offline node and attaching the volumes to a new node.
 For large enterprise customers with stringent availability requirements, the standard recovery process may take too long and impact the SLAs for these customers.

-In this blog, we discuss Teradata’s development of a new deployment mode called Multi-Node Clique (MNC) that reduces node recovery downtime by up to 95%.
-We walk through how Teradata addresses high availability requirements by leveraging NVMe reservations supported by the Amazon EBS Multi-Attach feature.
+In this blog, we discuss how Teradata reduces node recovery downtime by 95% after implementing its Multi-Node Clique (MNC) architecture on AWS.
+We walk through how MNC addresses high availability requirements by leveraging NVMe reservations supported by the Amazon EBS Multi-Attach feature.
 You will learn about a real-world enterprise use case for leveraging Multi-Attach to improve availability and reliability for clustered workloads.

 Overview of Amazon EBS Multi-Attach and NVMe reservations